 For du- and triathletes

-…and imagine whether their finding couldn’t be helpful for your performance as well.
-They report that they found an increase of almost 10% in running performance after a time trial with athletes who had their cleats mounted mid foot.
+…andimagine whether their findings might be helpful for your performance as well.
+Paton reports that they found an increase in running performance of almost 10%after a time trial executed by athletes who had their cleats mounted mid foot.